Book

 Coyotes in Big Bear

 Coyotes are Big Bear's most abundant larger animals.
 While coyotes pose little threat to humans and mainly feast on squirrels and rabbits, cats and small dogs make an easy meal for Big Bear coyotes.
-Coyotes are visible often during the day but do most of their roaming early in the morning and at night.
+Coyotes are visible most often in the early morning and at night.

 Safety Tips for Coyote Sightings